scalecube/slate/source/includes/v-0.1.0/Bootstrap.md

   createServiceCall: CreateServiceCall;
 }
 ```
+ServiceReference is the implementation of the contract.

-ServiceReference can be a class instance, module or a callback function.
+It can be a class instance, module or a callback function.

 passing callback function in the ServiceReference call [depedency hook](#dependency-hook)
 and it can be used to inject proxy/service call to the service.

+it is possible that the service will contain more functionality then what you define in the contract,
+but only the functions that are in the definition will be public (accessible) in the [distributed environment](#distributed-environment).

 ## 3. creating microservice